jsstrn/intro-to-coding/README.md

 The reason why we don't use `.txt` files is that we are not able to format them.
 We need a way to format our `.txt` file so that its much easier to read.
 That's where HTML comes in - HTML is just plain text with a bit of markup.

+### Creating your first web page

 Let's now rename our `webpage.txt` file to `webpage.html`.
 Now let's open it again in our web browser.

-Now all our paragraphs are combined.
+Wait!
+All our paragraphs are combined!
 Looks like the web browser is unable to tell where one paragraph ends and where another begins.
 We need to help it out by giving it a special marking (or markup).

+### Creating your own syntax

 > Let's imagine you're tasked to create this sort of marking for each paragraph.
 What would yours look like?
 Remember, your markup has to indicate to the browser the start and end of a paragraph.